infracloudio/moodle-acorn/tutorial.md

 [Moodle™ LMS](https://moodle.org/) is an open source online Learning Management System widely used at universities, schools, and corporations.
 It is modular and highly adaptable to any type of online learning.

-[Acorn](http://www.acorn.io) is a  platform that opens up exciting possibilities for hosting Moodle, a widely adopted learning management system.
-Moodle is chosen by educators and institutions globally for its robust features and adaptability in delivering online courses.
-By deploying Moodle on Acorn, users can leverage a cloud-native environment with a generous free sandbox accessible to anyone with a GitHub account.

-To deploy an application on Acorn we need to define our application as an [Acornfile](https://docs.acorn.io/reference/acornfile), which will produce the Acorn Image that we can deploy on the platform.
-In this tutorial, we will explore how to provision a sample Moodle Application on Acorn.
+[Acorn](http://www.acorn.io) opens exciting possibilities for hosting Moodle, a globally adopted learning management system.
+Renowned for its robust features, Moodle is chosen by educators worldwide.
+Deploying Moodle on Acorn provides a cloud-native environment with a free sandbox accessible to anyone with a GitHub account.
+To deploy on Acorn, define your application with an [Acornfile](https://docs.acorn.io/reference/acornfile), generating a deployable Acorn Image.
+This tutorial walks through provisioning a sample Moodle Application on the Acorn platform.

-If you’re the kind of person who likes to skip to the end, you can [deploy the sample application in your sandbox now](https://acorn.io/run/ghcr.io/infracloudio/moodle-acorn:v4.3.0-1?ref=slayer321&name=moodle) and just start poking around in it.
-Sandbox deployments in Acorn are restricted by size, and run for two hours, so it should provide plenty of time for you to evaluate and test anything.
-You can start them over as often as you like, or you can upgrade to a paid Pro account if you want to keep Moodle application running for long durations
+If you want to skip to the end, just click [Run in Acorn](https://acorn.io/run/ghcr.io/infracloudio/moodle-acorn:v4.3.0-1?ref=slayer321&name=moodle) to launch the app immediately in a free sandbox environment.
+All you need to join is a GitHub ID to create an account.

 If you want to follow along, I’ll walk through the steps to deploy Moodle using Acorn.